 Three main results emerge from Figure 4.
 First, in accordance with Figure 2, we find that international transport costs have substantially decreased over the period, for both transport modes (Panels (c) and (f)).
 International transport costs were reduced by 50% between 1974 and 2013 in air shipping, and by 60% in maritime shipping.
-This stands in line with the related literature (see Hummels, 1999, Lafourcade and Thisse, 2011).
+This stands in line with the related literature (see Hummels, 1999; Lafourcade and Thisse, 2011).
 Second, the magnitude of the decrease is roughly of the same order for both for the ad-valorem and the additive components (Panels (a), (b), (d) and (e)).
 Further, the transport cost reduction is much smoother in maritime transport, while air transport shows more volatility in the trend pattern, in particular in the 1980s and the 2000s.
 Third, and most importantly, we find that composition effects do not play a major role in accounting for the time trend of overall transport costs.
-Inspecting the panels of Figure 4 for Air transport (panels (a) to (c)), we do not find much evidence of a substantial trend difference between the unfitted transport costs measure and the pure transport costs.
+Inspecting the panels of Figure 4 for air transport (panels (a) to (c)), we do not find much evidence of a substantial trend difference between the unfitted transport costs measure and the pure transport costs.
 For all three series (additive, ad-valorem and overall transport costs), the dotted and the plain line follow closely, almost every year throughout the period.
-Air transport costs were reduced by 50% between 1974 and 2013, and this is mainly attributable to a reduction in the transport costs "per se" .
-Composition effects are stronger in vessel transport, for all three series (Figure 4, panels (d) to (f)): they amplify the reduction in "pure" transport costs at the beginning the period, in the 1970s (the dotted line is below the plain line, and the gap is increasing).
-Afterwards, the dotted line remains below the plain line, but the gap between the two remains roughly constant across years, indicating that the amplification effect does not strengthen anymore: both trends are very similar.
-Considering the raw series (plain line), maritime transport costs have decreased by 60% over the period, which can be decomposed in a 50% decrease in transport costs "per se" (dotted line), and a 10% reduction that comes from composition effects (the difference of the two).
+Air transport costs were reduced by 50% between 1974 and 2013, which is mainly attributable to a reduction in the transport costs "per se".
+Composition effects are stronger in vessel transport, for all three series (Figure 4, panels (d) to (f)): they amplify the reduction in "pure" transport costs at the beginning of the period, in the 1970s (the dotted line is below the plain line, and the gap is increasing).
+Afterwards, the dotted line remains below the plain line, but the gap between the two remains roughly constant across years, indicating that the amplification effect does not strengthen anymore: the two trends are similar.
+Considering the raw series (plain line), maritime transport costs have decreased by 60% over the period, which can be decomposed into a 50% decrease in transport costs "per se" (dotted line), and a 10% reduction that comes from composition effects (the difference of the two).
 This is particularly the case for the multiplicative component (panel (d)).

 3.4 Time trends in transport costs and the modeling of the additive component